uo-ec607/lectures/07-web-apis/07-web-apis.md

 ![](pics/fred-redacted.png)

 At this point you're probably tempted to read the JSON object directly into your R environment using the `jsonlite::readJSON()` function.
 And this will work.
 However, that's not what we're going to here.
-Rather, we're going to go through the [**httr package**](https://httr.r-lib.org/).
+Rather, we're going to go through the [**httr** package](https://httr.r-lib.org/).
 Why?
 Well, basically because `httr` comes with a variety of features that allow us to interact more flexibly and securely with web APIs.

 Let's start by defining some convenience variables such as the endpoint path and the parameters (which we'll store in a list).